WiNic/Dungeon_Gourmet/README.md

 ### Slime
 ![Slime](img/Slime.PNG)
 Slime inherits the EnemyAI (Skeleton) class and overrides the _Apply Attack_ function to be empty, as the slime applies damage on overlap with the player character.
 Its attack animation is a forward thrust, which combined with the behaviour in the animation blueprint results in a dash ingame (increased velocity, no collision with pawns).
 Furthermore the slime glows on attack.

+## Enemy waves
+The enemy waves have been designed to teach the players the enemies first, before becoming a bigger challenge.
+The skeletons are introduced first, one skeleton at a time.
+In the second wave, the player must battle against several enemies at once, learning to deal with that specific situation.
+The slimes are introduced afterwards, once again with a single slime at first, then a single strong slime, and afterwards 2 slimes.

+Having learned the different enemy types, players must now face combinations of the two, with different themes to each fight.
+There is a wave consisting of many small enemies, a wave consisting of 2 massive slimes, 2 big random enemies and finally a battle against 10 strong enemies where 5 enemies can be on the screen at one time.

 ## Enemy Wave Spawner
 ## Power Up System
 ## Audio